 The external fund manager backed by Berkshire Hathaway's Charlie Munger, Li Lu, makes no bones about it when he says 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
-When we think about how risky a company is, we always like to look at its use of debt, since debt overload can lead to ruin.
-We can see that Billington Holdings Plc (LON:BILN) does use debt in its business.
-But the real question is whether this debt is making the company risky.
+It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
+We note that Billington Holdings Plc (LON:BILN) does have debt on its balance sheet.
+But should shareholders be worried about its use of debt?

 How Strong Is Billington Holdings's Balance Sheet?